 It’s a vicious circle; you can’t have a career if you don’t perform.
 And if you perform so much that you lose your voice you still won’t have a career.
 Use common sense.

 If you are ill or suffering from severe allergies consider rescheduling.
 You may not think it’s important but you’re only as good as your last performance; if the show goes on when you’re ill you can damage both your career and your voice.
 If you aren’t feeling 100% see a doctor, he or she might have a quick fix.
 If you do choose to perform, double up on these suggestions and go extra easy on your voice.

 It goes without saying that substance abuse of drugs, alcohol and cigarettes are the #1 reason for lost music careers (and lost lives!)

 Good technique will go a long way to help you prepare for longer shows without vocal damage.
 Here are a few articles you may wish to read.
-MY BLOG ARCHIVES
+MY BLOG

 Let me know in the comments section below how these tips have helped you survive a 4-hour set.